The DA process

 The Assessment Officer who has been allocated the application prepares a report and has the authority (delegation) to make a decision about the application.
 Delegation is restricted to applications where no objections have been received and/or where applications do not depart (other than in a minor degree) from statutory provisions and Council codes and policies.
 Approximately 50% of development applications are determined this way.

 Development applications are referred to this staff committee where objections are received and/or applications depart from statutory provisions and Council codes and policies.

-The DBU has delegated authority to make a decision about these applications unless a Councillor has recommended or the General Manager has requested they be referred to the Waverley Local Planning Panel.
+The DBU has delegated authority to make a decision about these applications unless the General Manager has requested they be referred to the Waverley Local Planning Panel.
 The DBU also refers applications to Local Planning Panel where there are significant public interest or policy issues.
-The DBU usually meets weekly.

 Waverley Local Planning Panel (WLPP)

 This is a panel of expert planning professionals, industry specialists and community representatives who have delegation to determine significant DAs in the Waverley area.
 The Panel meets on the fourth Wednesday of the month.
 Meetings are held at the Council Chambers on Level 3, on the corner of Paul Street and Bondi Road.
 Prior to the meeting, the Panel members will undertake an inspection of the sites to be considered at the meeting.

 The agenda for the Waverley Local Planning Panel contains reports about a number of DAs.
 Each report contains an assessment and recommendation about the development application to help panellists to make a determination on a proposal.

 Meeting agendas, including reports, can be viewed online from the Wednesday afternoon prior to the meeting.

 For more information, please visit the Waverley Local Planning Panel webpage.